 - Whether the cancer takes away your ability to work

-Your Arkansas Zantac lawyer from Estey & Bomberger, LLP can evaluate your claim and help identify all possible paths to compensation.
-Your attorney can then calculate an accurate estimate of your settlement, helping you avoid insufficient offers.
+Your Arkansas Zantac lawyer from Estey & Bomberger, LLP can evaluate your product liability claim and help identify all possible paths to compensation.
+An attorney experienced in dangerous drug lawsuits can then calculate an accurate estimate of your settlement, helping you avoid insufficient offers.

 Schedule a Free Consultation With a Zantac Attorney in Arkansas

 Were you diagnosed with cancer after taking Zantac?
-The lawyers at Estey & Bomberger, LLP can help.
-Contact us today to schedule a free consultation with an Arkansas Zantac lawsuit attorney.
+The team of attorneys at Estey & Bomberger, LLP can help.
+Contact us today to schedule a free consultation with an Arkansas Zantac lawsuit attorney or call (800) 260-7197 at any time for more information.